 The strawberry jam was delicious but I just didn’t like the idea of all that sugar.
 I wanted way more fruit in my jam than sugar!

-I did some research and discovered that chia seeds could be used to replace the preserving sugar.
-Chia seeds would thicken up the fruit and provide that jam like consistency.
+I did some research and discovered that chia seeds could be used to replace the sugar.
+Chia seeds thicken up the stewing fruit and provide that jam like consistency.

 But even better, the chia seeds add a fair amount of fibre, protein, omega-3 fatty acids, and valuable minerals such as calcium and magnesium.